sower-j/modding-guides/migrating-mod-managers.md

 ***Note: MO2 does not manage F4SE, or ENB installation like Vortex.
 You will either need to install them manually, or use Kezyma's Root Builder.***

   - I have a guide for [installing and using Root Builder](./mo2-rootbuilder.md) if you are interested.
-  - Bigglesworth also has a nice [guide on Root Builder](https://docs.google.com/document/d/1G_atn4azIh0JPrvBVAV6PhJ5kkrVnaktbBi_PJRpzV4/edit?usp=sharing).
-If you don't like my style check his out.

 ## (Optional) Phase 2 : Removing Vortex Management